JohnNewman1/CV/README.md

 #### Ability to Learn

 I am adaptable and flexible, I do not get easily frustrated, and grasp new concepts and assignments quickly.
 I have proven this through learning 3 new programming languages with their testing framework counterparts in 16 weeks.
-I enjoy taken on new challenges and understand my own weaknesses and what I need to do to improve them.
+I enjoy taking on new challenges and understand my own weaknesses and what I need to do to improve them.

 ## <a name="education">Education</a>